 implementation 'com.android.installreferrer:installreferrer:2.2'

-}📦 Step 2: Create the Referrer Client Manager
+Step 2: Build the Referrer Client Manager

 package `in`.smler.deferredlink import android.content.Context